Head Men’s Basketball Coach

-Most recently, Wilber – a Miller, S.D., native – was the co-owner and director of Tibbetts Instructional Basketball School (TIBBS) with Nate Tibbetts, who was hired in May as an assistant coach for the Portland Trail Blazers.
+Prior taking over the DWU men’s basketball program in June 2013 Wilber – a Miller, S.D., native – was the co-owner and director of Tibbetts Instructional Basketball School (TIBBS) with Nate Tibbetts, who was hired in May as an assistant coach for the Portland Trail Blazers.
 Wilber ran the basketball school, which worked with between 800 and 1,000 basketball players from around the area each year, and helped it grow from a program that started in a residential home gym and was recently purchased by Sanford Health to be the focal basketball development program in the Sanford Pentagon, a $20 million, 11-court basketball facility.

 Prior to his work at TIBBS, Wilber was an assistant coach at South Dakota State University for two seasons and the University of Sioux Falls for one season.
 At SDSU, Wilber was an assistant for head coach Scott Nagy during the Jackrabbits’ transition from NCAA Division II to NCAA Division I from 2004-06.
 He assisted with recruiting both on and off campus, practice planning, scouting, game management, film exchange and off-season workouts.
 He also assisted with budget management and game scheduling, and he served as the team’s academic and travel coordinator.

 Wilber worked under former DWU coach Shane Murphy for one season at USF in the 2003-04 season.
 He helped Murphy with recruiting and NAIA compliance guidelines.
 He also had a hand in practice planning, scouting, game management, budget coordination and film exchange and served as the junior varsity coach.